EndPointCorp/end-point-blog/2020/10/27/craft-a-cms-for-developers.html.md

 ## Craft is cool 🕶️

 So, in conclusion, I've found that Craft is a cool tool to have in the toolbox.
 It is a full fledged CMS with tons of customization opportunities for how to model and organize the content, the data, of your site.
-When it comes to developing the front end though, it gets our of your way and lets you do your job.
+When it comes to developing the front end though, it gets out of your way and lets you do your job.
 That, to me, is a big win.